-- The application form will open once the registration has been submitted. - Information collected in your registration will be used to match the most appropriate expert reviewers to your application.
-This information includes, but is not limited to: Suggested Committees, Descriptors, Areas of Science, Methods/Approaches, Study Populations/Experimental Systems and Complete Summary of research proposal.
+- The Summary of Progress is mandatory for all Nominated Principal Applicants and can be a maximum of two pages.
+This document supports your research proposal by allowing you to describe how your application fits into your overarching research program.
+When preparing the Summary of Progress pages, please carefully read the instructions as the scope is wider than what many will have experienced when using in previous programs. - The application form will open once the registration has been submitted. - Information collected in your registration will be used to match the most appropriate expert reviewers to your application.
+This information includes, but is not limited to Suggested Committees, Descriptors, Areas of Science, Methods/Approaches, Study Populations/Experimental Systems and Complete Summary of research proposal.
 This information will be provided to reviewers to declare their conflicts of interest and level of expertise, also known as ability to review. - The Nominated Principal Applicant must remain unchanged between registration and application.
-Other participants can be added, removed, or change roles between registration and application.
+Other participants can be added, removed, or change roles between registration and application. - It is important to provide a validated PIN for all Collaborators.
+For instructions on how to generate a PIN, please refer to Register with CIHR. - Because CIHR is committed to ensuring that its programs and peer review processes result in the fair and impartial treatment of all participants, applicants to all CIHR programs must complete an Equity and Diversity Questionnaire. - Applications submitted in French are now allowed two additional pages of research proposal.
+This provision will ensure an equitable amount of space for applications written in either official language, as evidence demonstrates that documents written in French require approximately 20% more space than similar documents in English.

-A. Complete a Canadian Common CV
+A. Complete a Canadian Common CV or an Applicant Profile CV, as appropriate